blt2114/compGenomics/tss/README.md

 Note that to run this step, you need to obtain the json file called experiment_read_counts.json.
 This file contains the number of reads per experiment.
 This step performs the read-count normalization.

+This program outs a json file in [this format](https://github.com/blt2114/compGenomics/blob/master/vignettes/sample_files/nosplice_tss_rna_chip.json)

 ### Step 8b: At this point, filter for relevant entries and unpack them ###

+This is the point in the workflow where all filtering occurs.
+The information in the previous step must be transformed into feature vectors and binary feature labels.
+I am going to use arbitrary cutoffs such as ln(RPKM)<1 as the cutoff for expression, but the end-user should be able to go into this file and modify items to suit their implementation details.
+For instance, it is perfectly possible to filter for TSS sites only of lincRNA's or some other arbitrary detail.

+To reiterate my process:

+* Expressed sites need to have a ln(delta_RPKM) >= 1
+* The window sizes will be +500 and -500 for every ChIP mark, by default.
+The normalized reads per million will be summed within this range.
+* I will examine 12 marks, and discard any samples that do not have these 12 marks:

+It is possible to pass as a parameter windows for each different mark.

 In the case for this experiment, I'm going to take everything.